 Author: Luciano Ramalho

-A book whose title doesn't give the reader sufficient information to pick it out from the crowd is among our short list of Best Books of 2015.
-So if you missed this recommendation first time around, here's another chance to discover why it should be on your bookshelf.
+This book was amoung our Best Books of 2015.
+If you missed this recommendation first time around, here's another chance to discover why it should be on your bookshelf.

 This substantial tome is not about the fluent programming style so common in other languages, but about becoming fluent, i.e. an expert.
 As such it isn't for the complete beginner, but for everyone else the conclusion is just go out and buy a copy.
 If you write Python then you will enjoy reading this book and get a lot from it - I will now explain why and what.